vkammili5/weather-api/README.md

 Clone the repository to your computer.

+Have MySQL running in the background, using Task Manager or otherwise.

 Setup local MySQL server to have user with appropriate privileges.
 For example, create a new MySQL user with the following commands in command line:

 ```